carlsmith/coffeeshop/scripts/main.coffee.md

 This code creates a global named `cosh` that internal stuff can be bound to, but still be available to the user if they need it.
 If they often do, the API should be extended.

+    window.cosh =

+        uniquePIN: 0
+        coffee: coffee
+        coffeeVersion: coffee.VERSION

-The code also sets up the globals `uniquePIN` and `uniqueID`.
+This code sets up the API functions `uniquePIN` and `uniqueID`.

-    window.cosh = uniquePIN: 0, coffeeVersion: coffee.VERSION

     window.uniquePIN = -> cosh.uniquePIN++

     window.uniqueID = -> "coshID" + do uniquePIN

-    window.cosh.coffee = coffee

 Gallery mode is based on the URL.
 Port `9090` is supported on localhost for development.